TopOTheHourBot/TopOTheHourBot/README.md

 The ordering of the emote and score does not matter, and the message may contain other content so long as the two things appear somewhere within the message.
 When such a message is first discovered, using an emote alongside a score becomes unnecessary - a message that contains a score alone will be counted towards the average.

-## In-Depth Details
+## Further Details

 Internally, the emote and score are referred to as the "key" and "value", respectively - these terms will be used throughout the remainder of this section.

 When the bot is online, it spends most of its time searching for a message that contains *both* a key and value.
 When there is a message that fulfills this criteria, an averaging phase is started.
 When an averaging phase is active, the key is no longer required.

-Values are internally kept as [floating point numbers](https://docs.python.org/3/library/functions.html#float).
+Values are internally kept as [floating point](https://en.wikipedia.org/wiki/Floating-point_arithmetic) numbers.
 When a value is matched, it is put onto a queue to be tallied by an averaging function that runs in the background.
-This averaging function continuously waits for values to be placed onto the queue in intervals of ~9 seconds (referred to as the "decay time").
+This averaging function continuously waits for values to be placed onto the queue in intervals of ~9.5 seconds (referred to as the "timeout").
 When values can no longer be found, the waiting process ends, and the average is calculated from the values it had collected.

 The bot will send a message that contains the average if there were at least 20 unique chatters that submitted a matchable value.
 The format of its message is, roughly: